This article will outline how to start an SEO campaign; that’s assuming you have a website that’s already got some traffic and some links.

 When I provide SEO reports to clients and prospects I always show them a competitor comparison report.

-You can compare your website with competitors using most premium keyword report tools or even a free tool like SimilarWeb.
+You can compare your website with competitors using most premium keyword report tools or even a free tool like SimilarWeb or Ubersuggest.

 Simply compare the organic traffic, domain ratings and referring domains like this.